 City South Tram Line Replacement Project

-The existing tram tracks between Victoria Square and South Terrace were constructed in the early 1980s and are reaching the end of their useful life.
+The existing tram tracks between Victoria Square and South Terrace were constructed in the early 1980s and had reached the end of their useful life.

-This section of track is the only remaining shared tram corridor in Adelaide's CBD and consequently experiences tram delays due to traffic congestion and right turning vehicles.
+This section of track was the only remaining shared tram corridor in Adelaide's CBD and consequently experienced tram delays due to traffic congestion and right turning vehicles.

-The project will convert the shared corridor into a dedicated corridor for trams similar to elsewhere in the CBD.
-Providing a dedicated tram corridor will improve the reliability of the tram network.
+The project converted the shared corridor into a dedicated corridor for trams similar to elsewhere in the CBD.
+Providing a dedicated tram corridor improves the reliability of the tram network.

-This section of track also has a high risk of vehicle-tram collisions and near misses.
+This section of track also had a high risk of vehicle-tram collisions and near misses.
 A dedicated tram corridor will significantly improve the safety of road users and tram patrons.

-Works will include the demolition and replacement of the existing tracks and concrete slab, adjustments to the existing tram overhead wiring system, poles, road resurfacing and line marking, tree pruning and new landscaping.
+Works included the demolition and replacement of the existing tracks and concrete slab, adjustments to the existing tram overhead wiring system, poles, road resurfacing and line marking, tree pruning and new landscaping.

-Modifications to existing traffic arrangements and car parking, along the project footprint, will also be required.
-These include a reduction in traffic lanes from three to two lanes in each direction along King William Street, rationalisation of vehicle right turns and modifications to some car parking along King William Street, including a reduction and conversion of some angled parking to parallel parking.
-Cycling facilities will be maintained along both sides of King William Street.
+Modifications to existing traffic arrangements and car parking, along the project footprint, was also be required.
+These included a reduction in traffic lanes from three to two lanes in each direction along King William Street, rationalisation of vehicle right turns and modifications to some car parking along King William Street, including a reduction and conversion of some angled parking to parallel parking.
+Cycling facilities have been maintained along both sides of King William Street.

-The details of these modifications will be refined through the detailed design process and in consultation with the City of Adelaide and stakeholders.
+The details of these modifications were refined through the detailed design process and in consultation with the City of Adelaide and stakeholders.

-The existing City South Tram Stop was built in the 1980s and does not meet Disability Discrimination Act 1992 (DDA) requirements.
-The stop will be upgraded as part of the project to improve safety, passenger comfort and accessibility for both northbound and southbound passengers.
+The former City South Tram Stop was built in the 1980s and did not meet Disability Discrimination Act 1992 (DDA) requirements.
+The stop was upgraded as part of the project to improve safety, passenger comfort and accessibility for both northbound and southbound passengers.

-Works will include the demolition of the existing tram stop and construction of new platforms, shelter, signage and platform furniture similar to stops along North Terrace.
-The platforms will be accessible via upgraded pedestrian crossings.
+Works included the demolition of the existing tram stop and construction of new platforms, shelter, signage and platform furniture.
+The platforms are accessible via upgraded pedestrian crossings.